Layered Chocolate Cheesecake for an Italian Holiday Feast

 An Italian Holiday Feast is a marvelous idea for your holiday dinner menu when you gather with friends and family!
 And my dessert recipe for a stunning, decadent layered chocolate cheesecake will put the finishing touches on your holiday meal.
-This post is sponsored by Honest Cooking, Colavita, and Perugina.

-An Italian Holiday Feast with Colavita
+An Italian Holiday Feast

 Italians celebrate Christmas in the true spirit of the season, sharing their love of magnificent food with their families.
 Many will observe the Feast of the Seven Fishes on Christmas Eve.
 Before Midnight Mass, a wonderful meal featuring at least seven seafood dishes is served.
-We non-Italian Catholics, along with the Italians, abstain from meat on Fridays of Lent, but it’s also common in many Italian-American homes to also abstain before the stroke of Midnight on Christmas Eve, when the Christ child was born.
+We non-Italian Catholics, along with the Italians, abstain from meat on Fridays of Lent, but it’s also common in many Italian-American homes to also abstain before the stroke of midnight on Christmas Eve when the Christ child was born.

-A double decker cheesecake fit the bill, starting with a chocolate cookie crust, then a dark chocolate followed by a white chocolate cheesecake layer.
+A double-decker cheesecake fit the bill, starting with a chocolate cookie crust, then a dark chocolate followed by a white chocolate cheesecake layer.
 I could not resist gilding the lily with Perugina Baci, exquisite hazelnut filled chocolate bonbons.
 The perfect way to end a holiday feast.
 If you love chocolate mousse, this layered mousse cake is another divine dessert!

-Colavita/Perugina Holiday Feast Giveaway
+More Holiday Feast Recipes:

 Layered Chocolate Cheesecake